AJbmadlover/Auth-as-a-Service/README.md

 day6: signup route and controller setup (test with a valid email address and password);

-day7: login route and refresh token setup (HTTP only)
+day7: login route and refresh token setup (HTTP only) //using cookieOptions

+day8: email verification setup email verification was setup using resend API, upon getting the API key i added the details to my .env file, then created email templates, afterwards i created two controllers, one to resend email verification, the other two verify the email that was sent